-The SZ, or Sport Zagato, announced Alfa’s return to sporting cars after their acquisition by Fiat.
+The SZ, or Sprint Zagato, announced Alfa’s return to sporting cars after their acquisition by Fiat.
 Known internally as the ES-30 (Experimental Sportscar 3.0 liter), the SZ was the result of a collaboration between parent Fiat, Alfa, and the carozzeria Zagato.

 The American Austin Car Company was an attempt to popularize the European idea of an economy car for America.
 In 1929, buoyed by the success of the tiny Austin 7 in Europe, Sir Herbert Austin of the Austin Motor Company of Birmingham, England traveled to America with plans to license out production.

 This amphibious car was designed by Hans Trippel.
 It has a unibody steel two-door cabriolet body with electrically-welded joints and is powered by an 1147cc Triumph Herald engine mounted at the rear and driving the rear wheels.
 Two propellers are activated for propulsion when the car is in the water.

 The Austin Mini Moke (British slang for “donkey”) began production in 1964.
 It was designed as a four-wheel-drive jeep-like utility vehicle for the British army.
 Although it was rejected by the military because of its low ground clearance, a two-wheel drive version became popular around the world as an inexpensive “fun” vehicle ideal for hot climates.

 The Austin Mini Reptune GT Gullwing is a body kit designed for the Austin Mini, and the brainchild of British-born designer Dennis Prophet.
 He was responsible for the import of the Austin-Healey 3000 and its racing activities but soon started his own business in Scarborough, Ontario called Reputation Tuning Services, or Reptune.